melontini/andromeda-wiki/docs/items.md

 ## Balanced Mending ⚒️ <Badge type="tip" text="^0.4" />

-Makes mending a bit less OP by making it remove the "Too Expensive" error instead of repairing items via XP.
+Balances mending a bit, by making it remove the "Too Expensive" error instead of repairing items via XP.

 Also sets anvil's XP cap to 40 levels, but not really because the cap is 40 + the amount of repair items.